-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care \checkmark (i.e.the cutting or removal of corns and calluses, the trimming, cutting, and clipping of nails, or hygienic or other preventive maintenance, including cleaning and soaking the feet) Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes.
-Home-delivered meals \checkmark Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
-Supportive devices for the feet (such as orthotics) Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Radial keratotomy, LASIK surgery, vision therapy and other low vision aids.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Supportive devices for the feet (such as orthotics) Orthopedic or therapeutic shoes for people with diabetic foot Radial keratotomy, LASIK surgery, vision therapy and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Reversal of sterilization procedures and or non- prescription contraceptive supplies. \checkmark Family planning, contraceptives, and contraceptive devices ✓ All services related to artificial insemination and conception by artificial means ✓ Acupuncture \checkmark Naturopath services (uses natural or alternative treatments). ✓
+Reversal of sterilization procedures and/or non-prescription contraceptive supplies. ✓ Family planning, contraceptives, and contraceptive devices ✓ All services related to artificial insemination and conception by artificial means ✓ Court ordered treatment, testing, and special reports that are not directly related to medically-necessary treatment ✓ Drugs provided to a patient to self-administer during a hospital or facility stay May be covered under your Part D prescription drug benefits Electron Beam Tomography (EBT) calcium scoring ✓ Immunizations for the sole purpose of travel ✓ Incontinence supplies (i.e.: diapers, undergarments, underpads) ✓

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Court ordered treatment, testing, and special reports that are not directly related to medically-necessary treatment ✓ Drugs provided to a patient during a hospital or facility stay considered to be self- administered.
-May be covered under your Part D prescription drug benefits Electron Beam Tomography (EBT) calcium scoring \checkmark Immunizations for the sole purpose of travel \checkmark Incontinence supplies (i.e.: diapers, undergarments, underpads) ✓ Supplies for home use such as: gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/bath chairs, commodes, and rolling walkers ✓ Massage therapy and water therapy May be covered as part of a physical therapy program in accordance with Medicare guidelines.
-Outpatient prescription drugs (such as self-administered or take home drugs) May be covered under your Part D prescription drug benefits.
-Physical exams for the following reasons: employment, licensing, insurance coverage (i.e.: pilot licenses, commercial driver license, etc.) ✓
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Supplies for home use such as: gloves, gauze, dressings, bandages, tape, antiseptics, alcohol wipes, Ace-type bandages, shower/bath chairs, commodes, and rolling walkers ✓ Massage therapy and water therapy ✓ May be covered as part of a physical therapy program in accordance with Medicare guidelines.
+Outpatient prescription drugs ✓ (such as self-administered or take home drugs) May be covered under your Part D prescription drug benefits.
+Physical exams for the following reasons: employment, licensing, insurance coverage (i.e.: pilot licenses, commercial driver license, etc.) ✓ Services provided by providers that are not licensed or certified by See Alternative Care and Medicare or providers that have opted out of Medicare Outpatient Mental Health Care in the Benefits Chart.
+Services or prescription drugs provided outside the United ✓ States See Worldwide Coverage in the Benefits Chart for coverage of services outside of the United States.
+Prescription drugs prescribed for off-label use ✓ ioi oii-iabei use See Chapter 5, Section 7.1 for coverage of this service.
+TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw are not covered ✓

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services provided by providers that are not licensed or certified by Medicare or providers that have opted out of Medicare ✓ See Outpatient Mental Health Care in the Benefits Chart.
-Services or prescription drugs provided outside the United States See Worldwide Coverage in the Benefits Chart for coverage of services outside of the United States.
-Prescription drugs prescribed for off-label use See Chapter 5, Section 7.1 for coverage of this service.
-TMJ surgery, services or supplies to shorten or lengthen the upper or lower jaw are not covered ✓ Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered ✓ Transplant expenses beyond plan covered benefits. (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor) ✓ Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics; sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos \checkmark

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Ambulance triage services without transportation \checkmark Exams to fit hearing aids, hearing aid batteries, and provider visits to service hearing aids Hearing aid services are limited to TruHearing.
-See Hearing Services- Routine in the Benefits Chart for information on when these services are covered.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Wigs, toupees, hair transplants are not covered even if they are related to a condition that is otherwise covered ✓ Transplant expenses beyond plan covered benefits. (i.e. pre-transplant evaluations, meals, parking, utilities, child care, security deposits, cable hook-up, dry cleaning, laundry, car rental, pet care, donor services, personal items, travel benefits for donor) Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics; sperm preservation in advance of hormonal treatment or gender surgery or cryopreservation of fertilized embryos ✓ Ambulance triage services without transportation ✓ Exams to fit hearing aids, hearing aid batteries, and provider visits to service hearing aids Hearing aid services are limited to TruHearing.
+See Hearing Services-Routine in the Benefits Chart for information on when these services are covered.
 Ear molds for hearing aids, hearing aid accessories, return fees, and warranty claim fees Hearing aid services are limited to TruHearing.
-See Hearing Services- Routine in the Benefits Chart for information on when these services are covered.
-Refractive eye exams See Vision Services-Routine in the Benefits Chart for information on when these services are covered.
+See Hearing Services-Routine in the Benefits Chart for information on when these services are covered.

+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Refractive eye exams ✓ See Vision Services-Routine in the Benefits Chart for information on when these services are covered.

-Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+^{} Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.